-I am not a superstitious person and I don’t believe in magic, but even still – I have to confess that the way Xamarin spits out Android and iOS apps (along with all the other platforms) feels kind of magical to me.
-Of course, when something breaks, I am reminded all too quickly that there is no magic happening here – Xamarin has just encapsulated a lot of complex steps into a neat and tidy black box.
+I am not a superstitious person and don’t believe in magic, but even still, I have to confess that the way Xamarin spits out Android and iOS apps (along with all the other platforms) feels magical to me.
+Of course, when something breaks, I am reminded all too quickly that there is no magic happening here.
+Xamarin has just encapsulated a lot of complex steps into a neat and tidy black box.

-For me, and I bet I am not alone here, I am very happy to leave that black box alone – and I am also happy to ignore as much of the platform-specific details as I possibly can.
+For me, and I bet I am not alone here, I am very happy to leave that black box alone—and I am also happy to ignore as many of the platform-specific details as I can.

-Unfortunately, when it comes to security, there are platform-specific issues that simply cannot be ignored.
+Unfortunately, there are platform-specific issues that cannot be ignored when it comes to security.

-For example, C# developers know all too well that .NET assemblies are easily reverse-engineered yielding code as complete as the original.
+For example, C# developers know all too well that .NET assemblies can be easily reverse-engineered, yielding code as complete as the original.

 This is not unique to C# and .NET.
 Android apps are just as easily reverse-engineered (true for all of Java – not just for Android).

-Fortunately, easy reverse engineering of Android is also common knowledge – as is the availability of a free obfuscator, ProGuard (which is kind of like Dotfuscator CE).
+Fortunately, easy reverse engineering of Android is also common knowledge – as is the availability of a free obfuscator, ProGuard (like Dotfuscator CE).

 Fortunately, Dotfuscator CE (and Professional) CAN obfuscate both Xamarin.Android and Xamarin.iOS apps.

-This particular code example was taken from the sample app used in the May MSDN Magazine article: Security – Detect and Respond to Rooted Android Devices from Xamarin Apps and highlights a second security issue that is unique to Android.
-In the Android world, preventing reverse engineering is often not enough to secure your app or its data.
-Increasingly, standards bodies, regulators, and lawmakers are recommending and in some cases even requiring that Android apps detect and defend against risks stemming from running apps on a rooted device.
+This particular code example was taken from the sample app used in the May MSDN Magazine article: Security – Detect and Respond to Rooted Android Devices from Xamarin Apps, highlighting a second security issue unique to Android.
+In Android, preventing reverse engineering is often not enough to secure your app or its data.
+Increasingly, standards bodies, regulators, and lawmakers are recommending and sometimes even requiring that Android apps detect and defend against risks stemming from running apps on a rooted device.

 Rooting is the process of allowing users of smartphones and other devices running Android to attain privileged control (known as root access) over various Android subsystems.
 Rooting an Android device gives similar access to administrative (superuser) permissions.